 About

-Julianna Banfe is a 21-year-old soprano, actress, and music director/arranger from Moorestown, New Jersey.
+Julianna Banfe is a 22-year-old soprano, actress, and music director/arranger from Moorestown, New Jersey.
 She is currently pursuing a B.M. in Vocal Performance at the Indiana University Jacobs School of Music, where she studied with Deanne Meek and continues her training with Paulina Villarreal.
 She is a proud recipient of the Susan Cartland-Bode Scholarship and the Marianne Felton Scholarship, as well as a member of the Hutton Honors College.
-Julianna most recently made her operatic role debut as Celia in Chicago Summer Opera’s production of Handel’s Silla.
+Julianna made her operatic role debut as Celia in Chicago Summer Opera’s production of Handel’s Silla.
 There, she studied with Hungarian mezzo-soprano Viktoria Vizin and performed in a masterclass for Elizabeth Byrne.
-In 2025, Julianna will make her IU Opera Theater debut as part of the chorus for L'enfant et Les Sortilèges.
+Last October, Julianna made her IU Opera Theater debut as Un Pâtre in Ravel’s L'enfant et Les Sortilèges, and in April 2026 will perform with IUOT again as Laurey Williams in Rodgers & Hammerstein’s Oklahoma!.
+This summer, she will join the Hawai‘i Performing Arts Festival as Carrie Pipperidge in Rodgers & Hammerstein’s Carousel, continuing her work in Golden Age repertoire alongside her operatic training.

 Having an extensive background in choral music, Julianna has performed with ensembles ranging from chamber choirs to large symphonic choruses.
 In 2024, Julianna joined the contemporary vocal ensemble NOTUS, under the direction of Dominick DiOrio.
 In 2022, she made her Carnegie Hall debut as part of the Music-Fest Rising Talents festival, performing Passereau’s “Il est bel et bon” as part of a vocal quartet.
 Julianna is also a proud alumna of the Philadelphia Girls Choir, with whom she has performed at venues such as The Academy of Music and The Kimmel Center, as well as in Spain, France, the UK, and Germany.